Skip to content

 I also need a tetanus booster, another arm-killer.
 I have to get the tetanus in order to register for spring piano classes on campus, so that has to be done by mid-Oct I think.
 So now I have to think about the timing of all these shots 😕

 After doing some research about tetanus and diphtheria immunity, I decided to do a little science experiment and had my titers checked.
 I did it on my own and had to pay for the test.
-Lo and behold, despite the fact that I am well past the 10 year interval for a booster, my antibodies for both diseases are well above what is considered protective.
+Lo and behold, despite the fact that I am well past the 10 year interval for a booster, my antibodies against both diseases are well above what is considered protective.

 https://www.questhealth.com/product/tdap-tetanus-diphtheria-pertussis-test-13815M.html